 The mean size of the spray droplets produced by an atomiser is determined by the rotational speed of the gauze.
-The gauze is turned by the fan blades in the airstream, the speed of rotation is controlled by both airspeed and blade angle.
+As the gauze is turned by the fan blades in the airstream, the speed of rotation is controlled by both airspeed and blade angle.
 The airspeed is determined by the type of aircraft and spraying operation, hence the droplet size is controlled by the setting of the fan blades.

-7.3.1 Determining Rotational Speed (RPM)
+7.3.1 Determining Blade Angle

-The approximate relationship between droplet size and rotational speed is shown in Graph 3.
+The AU7000 atomiser must only be used with EX4734 fan blades, which are 3.75" long (see Fig. 5).
+The approximate relationship between droplet size and rotational speed for the AU7000 atomiser with EX4734 fan blades is shown in Graph 3.
 To determine the correct rotational speed (RPM), find the desired droplet size on the vertical scale and draw a line across to meet the curve.
 Next, draw a vertical line down from this point and read the RPM on the horizontal scale at the bottom.
-For example, droplets with a VMD of 150 microns require a rotational speed of 6000 RPM.

-Note that the droplet size produced by an AU5000 atomiser is influenced by the properties of the chemical being sprayed.
+Note that the droplet size produced by an AU7000 atomiser is influenced by the properties of the chemical being sprayed.
 In general, ULV formulations will tend to form smaller droplets than water-based LV formulations at the same rotational speed.
 This is indicated by the shaded band below the curve in Graph 3.
-The example shown in Graph 3 applies to water.